Piumi-Anuradha/project1/README.md

 1. Log in the Git Hub
 2. From the list of repositories on the screen select "  ".
 3. From the menu items near the top of the page, select <b>settings</b>
+4. Scroll down to the <b>GitHub pages</b> section.
+5. Under <b>Source</b>, click the drop down menu labelled "none" and select Master Branch
+6. On selecting master branch, the page is automatically refreshed, the website is now deployed.
+7. Scroll back down to the <b>Git Hub pages</b> section to retrieve the link to the deployed
+   website.

+At the momnet of submitting this Milestone project the Development branch and Master Branch are identical.

+6. Credit
+- content
+- media
+- code

+Template card for multi-card carousal using bootstrap classes taken from MDBootstrap and heavily modified to suit the sites needs
+Code for ----- was taken from w3school.
+Code to make sticky footer was taken from this css-tricks.com post

+- Acknowledgement